-With Columbus Day weekend in early October and many schools experiencing fall breaks, October can be bit more crowded than in years past.
+With Columbus Day weekend in early October and many schools experiencing fall breaks, October can be a bit more crowded than in years past.
 However, I still love the cooler temperatures and the beauty of the fall decorations, so I think it is well worth a visit in October.

 If you are choosing to travel during fall break, be sure to book your park pass reservations as soon as you purchase your park tickets.
 This is the most important thing!

-Also, make any dining reservations at your 60 day out mark.
+Also, make any dining reservations at your 60-day out mark.
 A good option is to always use travel agents specializing in Disney (like myself!)
 You won’t pay any more for your Disney vacation, and we can help you make a great itinerary at no extra cost.
 It is a great way to make sure you feel confident in your planning before you arrive at the parks.

 Can you swim at Disney World in October?

 Yes, you can still swim at Disney World in October.
 With the average high temperatures and even some hot weather here and there, it is still a good time to get in some great swimming time and even some time in the water parks.

 Check Disney’s website for October hours for Typhoon Lagoon and Blizzard Beach.
 Pack a bathing suit, cover up, flip flops, and sunglasses if you plan to visit the water parks.

 In addition, Disney resorts keep their pools heated throughout the year.
 Water rides will be available in October throughout the Disney parks, so it is always a good idea to also keep a poncho in your park bag, if you plan a ride on Splash Mountain in Magic Kingdom park or Kali River Rapids in Animal Kingdom.

 What should you wear to Disney World in October?

 For my Disney packing list for October, my personal preferences include: